opalsecurity/terraform-provider-opal/docs/guides/import.md

 2. Run the script `python3 generate_import_command.py`.
 3. The printed output is the `terraformer-opal` command that will import the specified resources, groups, and owners into Terraform.
 4. Double-check that the command looks good and run it to complete the import.
+5. Make sure to follow the steps in "Inspect the imported terraform files" below to use your terraform files.

 ### Inspect the imported terraform files